mkong0216/leaflet-shades/README.md

 require('leaflet.editable');
 require('leaflet.path.drag');

-// You can store a reference to the geocoder constructor in require var shades = require('leaflet-shades');
+// You can store a reference to the leaflet shades constructor in require var shades = require('leaflet-shades');

 // Now you can do 3 to 5 from "Basic Usage" instructions above